willdurand/willdurand.github.io/_posts/2012-02-25-deploying-with-git.markdown

     git push production

-And, to deploy in a **testing** environment, just run:
+And, to deploy it in a **testing** environment, run:

     git push testing <branch>

-You can push your code on your server, but it won't deploy new changes at the moment.
+Now, you can push your code on your server, but it won't deploy your changes at the moment.
 So let's configuring **Git**.
 First, add the following lines to your `.git/config` file:

 {% highlight bash %}